mosesamwoma/FusionAI/README.md

 # FusionAI

-A multi-model AI fusion system that queries 13 LLMs simultaneously and synthesizes their responses into one superior answer using a hybrid algorithmic + neural fusion pipeline.
+A multi-model AI fusion system that queries 13 LLMs simultaneously and synthesizes their responses into one superior answer using a hybrid algorithmic and neural fusion pipeline.

 ## Interface